Featured Blog: From Reporting to Decision Support: What Executive Dashboard Get Wrong.

 Client demos and value assessments

-My experience spans enterprise, nonprofit, and advisory environments, where I design analytics systems that scale, support governance, and drive long-term adoption.
+My experience spans enterprise, nonprofit, and advisory environments, where I build analytics solutions that scale, support governance, and drive long-term adoption.

 Across these environments, my work has resulted in: